Entropy is a Physics word for the unavailability of energy to do useful work.

 In our present broken world, entropy always increases.

-Remarks by Lambert Dolphin, July 28, 2022: I feel very strongly that our nation has been lurching towards oblivion for several generations now.
+Remarks July 28, 2022: I feel very strongly that our nation has been lurching towards oblivion for several generations now.
 I consulted Wikipedia and other Internet information sources but decided to stay personal and subjective.
 The most important, pivotal life changing event in my life occurred 60 years ago when I discovered that Jesus Christ is alive and well and running things everywhere.
-This claim is hotly denied by a majority.
+This claim is hotly denied by many--so far.

-At the age of 30 I felt the best years of my life were over--life would surely be downhill from that point on.
+At the age of 30 I felt the best years of my life were over--I thought my life would surely be downhill from that point on.
 Not so!
 It's been a very wild ride since!
 I had no idea I was so sinful and so selfish.
 I had no idea God could love me this much.
 My history is an open book.

-May of this year was not fun for me.
+May of 2022 was not fun for me.
 I was sleeping poorly, rushed to the ER for treatment of Septic Shock.
 Came home but then endured a week of Covid.
-Slept fitfully less than thr ee hours sleep for most of May.
+Slept fitfully less than three hours sleep for most of May.
 Concerned friends gathered and prayed.
 I assumed it was finally my time to die.
 But when I tried holding my breath until I expired, I found that way or forcing God's hand doesn't work.

 My main daily activity since is writing.
 Few people read what I write so it's an archive for another time, another generation.
 Or it can all go in the dumpster when my heirs take over.
 When I became a Christian Paul's letters to the Corinthians were favorites.